 An apparent alternate version is this Bell with Dove and Mistletoe.
 This one is decorated in green instead of blue; instead of the holly and berries we have mistletoe and berries plus a red bow.
 It is even more of a “hanging” nightmare – remember that the bird, berries, greenery and bow are all merely glued in place.
 It’s likely that this bell was created for a retail gallery event, probably in the autumn of 1983.

-There now occurs an embarassing image/info gap regarding the 1984, 1985 and 1986 bell ornaments because I can find no record or photo of them anywhere!
+There now occurs an embarrassing image/info gap regarding the 1984, 1985 and 1986 bell ornaments because I can find no record or photo of them anywhere!
 Were they produced during any of those three years?
 I have a scan of the 1986 Fall/Winter Introductions brochure but it does not include a holiday bell.
-If any reader has a photo of any of these “missing” annual bells, I would love to add it to this post; please use the direct-contact form on the About the Cybis Archive page.
+If any reader has a photo of any of these “missing” annual bells, I would love to add it to this post; there is a contact form link at the bottom of this page.

 The 1990s Holiday Bells

-After the apparent retirement of the Christmas Bell Ornament series in 1987, Cybis began a new series in the 1990s which they called the Holiday Bells (reviving the initial name of the 1980s line.)
+In the 1990s, Cybis began a new series they called the Holiday Bells (reviving the initial name of the 1980s line.)
 These are entirely different molds and are not intended to be hung from the tree (with one exception which will be noted below.)
 The bell is 5” high.

 This new series was not presented in an annual format but instead Cybis titled it as being consecutive “editions”, thereby removing the restriction of having to issue a new one every year.
 This reflected the rapidly decreasing market for art porcelain collectibles; the studio simply could not afford to commit to a set calendar-year design/production schedule.
 However, only three bells were ever offered: